This lab introduces you to CUDA computing with a few small

 nvcc simple.cu -o simple

-This seems to work nicely in the lab, but just in case, let me show how a slighly more elaborate line can look:
+This works nicely in the lab, but for completion, let me show how a slighly more elaborate line can look:

 Run with: